scikit-maad/scikit-maad/docs/_sources/_auto_examples/2_advanced/plot_unsupervised_sound_classification.rst.txt

 Start by loading an example audio file.
-Ambient noise will be removed with a lowpass filter and then we will compute the spectrogram.
+We will remove low frequency ambient noise with a lowpass filter and then compute the spectrogram.

 .. code-block:: default